Tancredo Neves: Illness and death

 There was great tension at the time due to the possibility of the growing democratic opening being interrupted.
 In the event of Sarney not taking office, President of Chamber of Deputies, Ulysses Guimarães, would.
 Guimarães belonged to the PMDB and was not well accepted by the members of the military.
 The biggest risk was that the more conservative sectors of the military, the so-called "hardliners", were trying to destabilize the re-democratization process to maintain the Brazilian military government in power.

-On the eve of 15 March, Guimarães, Fernando Henrique Cardoso, Sarney and the Minister of the Army Leônidas Pires Gonçalves had a meeting.
+On the eve of 15 March, Guimarães, Fernando Henrique Cardoso (future President of Brazil), Sarney and the Minister of the Army Leônidas Pires Gonçalves had a meeting.
 During the meeting, Gonçalves's interpretation of the 1967 Constitution prevailed, and so, the National Congress decided on Sarney.

 The Hospital da Base in Brasília was undergoing restoration when Neves was admitted, and had no ICU; this contributed to complications after Neves's surgery, and his health declined.
 He was transferred to the Hospital das Clínicas da Universidade de São Paulo in São Paulo.
-Neves had seven surgeries, and died of a generalized infection on 21 April (same date as Tiradentes's death), at the age of 75.
+Neves had seven surgeries, and died of a generalized infection at 22:23 BRT on 21 April (same date as Tiradentes's death), at the age of 75.
 Rumors at the time said that Neves had been dead for days, and that his death had been concealed while a new government presided by Sarney could be formed and so the date of his death would coincide with Tiradentes' death.

 There was great commotion in the nation, especially because Neves was the first civilian elected president since 1960, when Jânio Quadros was elected.
 He was also the first politician from the military opposition to be elected president since the military coup of 1964.

 Neves's funeral was one of the largest funerals in Brazil's history.
 It was estimated that between São Paulo, Brasília, Belo Horizonte and São João del Rei, more than two million people saw the coffin in procession.
 Mineiro singer Milton Nascimento sang "Coração de Estudante" to mark the occasion.
 The elected president foresaw an epitaph during a conversation with a group of friends in the Senate: "Here lies Tancredo Neves unwillingly".
 It was never engraved on the tombstone that was placed beside the St. Francis of Assisi Church at the cemetery in São Paulo.
 His burial in São João del Rei was broadcast on national TV.
 Guimarães gave a speech before his grave, which was grave number 85 (in remembrance of the year of his election and death).
 There is a commemorative plaque at the cemetery from the President of France, François Mitterrand, who had met Neves during his visit to Europe.